zydmayday/python_ramda/README.md

 # pamda

-This is a repo try to copy https://github.com/ramda/ramda in python.
+This is a repo try to copy <https://github.com/ramda/ramda> in python.

 ## install

+For whom wants to use this package.

 ```bash
 $ pip install zydmayday-pamda